ibm-cloud-docs/assistant/web-chat-security.md

 ## Updating site security policies
 {: #web-chat-security-csp}

-If your website uses a `Content-Security-Policy` (CSP), you must update it to grant permission to the web chat.
+If your website uses a Content Security Policy (CSP), you must update it to grant permission to the web chat.

 The following table lists the values to add to your CSP.